What's New On This Page?

 To return you can use same way, but there is also another path, which is not well marked, that continues from Suhi Vrh summit over the ridge (in north direction) and descends towards Vrata pass, where the route from Lovranska Draga is passing.

-It's a mountain of it's own, Sisol, 835m.
-But being part of the same massif, it is also correct to be represented on this page.
+It's a mountain of it's own, this Sisol, 835 m.
+But being with the Učka a part of the same massif, it is also correct to be represented on this page.

 It is a beautiful hiking goal.
-Being more than 500m lower than the top of Učka it still enables a great panorama over Kvarner bay.
-Or even more so, especially on a hazy day, when from a higher altitude hardly any detail can be seen.
+Being more than 500 m lower than the summit of Učka, it still enables a great panorama over Kvarner bay.
+Or even more so, especially on a bit hazy day, when from a higher altitude hardly any detail can be seen.

-If we hike up from the Plomin or a panoramic point SE of this beautiful old town, paths bring us on a grassy plateau.
-The marked path continues northwards all the way on the E side of the grassy ridge and when reaching the rocky fore-summit of Sis it climbs over few rocks up.
+If we hike up from the Plomin or the panoramic point SE of this beautiful old town, paths bring us on a grassy plateau.
+The marked path continues northwards all the way on the E side of the grassy ridge and when reaching the rocky fore-summit of Sisol it climbs over a few rocks up.
 The other usual route to Sisol is from the E, from the picturesque Brseč town.
-From there the marked path ascends on the main ridge N of Sisol, from where we follow the rocky main ridge towards the S and in less than 30 min we reach the highest point.
+From there the marked path ascends on the main ridge N of Sisol.
+It gains it on the point where just on the ridge there's a beautiful natural window, called Provrtenica ('Drilled-through' would be a direct translation).
+From there we follow the rocky main ridge towards the S and in less than 30 min we reach the highest point.
 Both these tours can be combined in a nice round tour (possibly with a bike connection).

-From Plomin (or panoramic point SE of it) over Sisol to the very summit of Učka a marked path goes. representing one of the most interesting and panoramic hikes in Istra.
+From Plomin (or the panoramic point SE of it) over Sisol to the very summit of Učka a marked path goes, representing one of the most interesting and panoramic hikes in Istria.

 Ripenda and Skitača